 Get creative, people!
 From screen-printing and watercolouring to making your own leather pouch and jewellery, get some hands-on action at these cool workshops in Singapore…

 If you’ve always taken an interest in Singapore’s arts and craft scene and zealously support handmade, quality goods, here are some workshops in Singapore for you to get your craft on.
 From creating a mini indoor garden, to jewellery making and watercolour art, designing your own leather pouch, or screen-printing, you’ll be spoilt for choice!

-Make your own Mala necklace
+Make your own line of jewellery

 Learn about leather craftwork

 Newbies can kick off their newfound skill with Stoneforgold, a team of talented crafters who regularly runs basic leather craft and leather stitching workshops.
 Other names to add in your black book include Jacob’s Leathercraft (one of our Honeygals raved about their leather workshop at Archifest) and Atelier Lodge, a dedicated handmade leather school where you can attend specific classes for a passport holder, card holder, key holder, or hand pouch.

 For more printmaking goodness, Singapore Tyler Print Institute offers screen-printing workshops and classes on paper pulp painting, where you’ll be able to create your own prints at the end of the session.
 Fab local textile label Fictive Fingers is another notable mention.
 At its three-hour workshops, you’ll learn to design simple motifs, basic patterning along with sustainable practices.
 Keep your eyes peeled for its next session — these workshops sell out in a flash and you wouldn’t want to miss it!